Ananya-EE/Launching-Machine-/SOME LAUNCHING MACHINES.md

 Launching machines are used in various contexts, particularly in construction, military, and aerospace applications.
 Here are some types:

-##*Catapults*: Traditional mechanical devices that use tension or torsion to launch projectiles.
+1.*Catapults*: Traditional mechanical devices that use tension or torsion to launch projectiles.